Since I adopted Zeus, a mixed breed puppy from a local shelter, I took an interest in the lives of stray dogs and the adoption process.

 Reasons to Adopt a Dog

 So after all those arguments against adopting, why do it anyway?
-Here are three simple reasons:
+Here are three simple reasons.

 Getting a dog is expensive.
 Getting a pure breed is even pricier.
-Certain dogs, like Huskies, have a high demand on the market (one trainer told me he thinks is because of Game of Thrones' popularity).
+Certain dogs, like Huskies, have a high demand on the market (one trainer told me he thinks this is because of Game of Thrones' popularity).

 These dogs can be expensive and sometimes come out of puppy mills, where puppies with certain characteristics are massively produced in cruel environments